pattonsgirl/Spring2020-CEG2350/Lab07/README.md

 3. Copy the contents of your script into your lab write up.
 4. Create a file called `README.md`.
 * What does the `.md` extension mean in a git repository?
-* Using [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), create a usage guide for how your script works and explaining the contents of the `Lab06` folder.
-Copy its content into your lab write up.
+* Using [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), create a usage guide for how your script works and explaining the contents of the `Lab07` folder.
 5. Commit and push your files to your github repository.
 Write the command(s) you used.

 ## Submission
-Upload your file named `Lab06-LastName.txt` to the Pilot Dropbox.
+Upload your file named `Lab07-LastName.txt` to the Pilot Dropbox.

 Check permission post sftp
 Use md5sum to check validity of a file